+All of these activities and dates have been updated for 2021.
 For more things to do at night in Chicago, check out our master post.

 A really cool way to spend an evening is by going on a holiday dinner boat cruise!
 It's a great way to see Lake Michigan while dining and dancing the night away!
 Don’t worry- the boats are heated!

-This trolley tour is a great way to see Chicago lit up!
-For this tour, you will ride a red trolley between Christkindlmarket and the Zoo Lights at Lincoln Park Zoo.
 This trip takes you along the Magnificent Mile and past the glittery light displays in downtown Chicago.
 Click here for more information and to buy tickets.